Skip to content

 • Campaign summary — Overall metrics and status

-• Knowledge graph — Interactive visualization of agent capabilities and attack paths
+• Knowledge graph — Interactive visualization of agent capabilities and attack paths (see below)

 • Phase timeline — Results from each scan phase